Security

 Customer documents and the structured data we extract from them are never used to train any AI model.
 Anthropic, our model provider, contracts to the same posture.

 Account closure schedules a real right-to-erasure with a thirty-day grace period.
 Cancel before the grace expires and your data stays.
-Past the grace, customer-controlled data is deleted; the anchored proof chain stays intact (only the hashes are on the chains, never the content).
+Past the grace, the account is erased: identifying details are anonymised in place, sign-in is disabled, signing keys are revoked, and your notifications are purged.
+Engagement records co-owned with counterparties remain, de-identified, and the anchored proof chain stays intact (only the hashes reach the chains; the content stays in Nebula).

 Four levels recognised; PROTECTED gated by deal.